 The main Kona harvest season runs from August through January, with peak picking typically in September and October.
 Visiting during harvest lets you see the operation at full activity: pickers in the rows, the pulper running, and fresh lots moving through the processing station.

 Visits outside of harvest season are quieter but still informative.
 The trees are in a different stage of development, and you can see the maintenance work that goes into keeping the rows productive year-round.
-Off-season visits also tend to be easier to schedule because Hector is less pressed during that period.
+Off-season visits also tend to be easier to schedule because the farm is less pressed during that period.

 How to Arrange a Visit to Kona Volcano Farm